 - muscle aches

 - pain in the abdomen, back, and joints

 If your child shows several of these signs, see a doctor right away.
 If they are not treated properly, the symptoms can get worse quickly.

 Typhoid fever is an infection caused by bacteria.
-It is usually passed from person to person through contaminated food or drink.
+It is usually transmitted by consuming contaminated food or drink.

-- a persistent fever that rises gradually to 39ºC to 40ºC (102ºF to 104ºF)
+- persistent fever that rises gradually to 39ºC to 40ºC (102ºF to 104ºF)

-- a sore throat
+- sore throat